swcarpentry/training-course/_posts/2014/06/2014-06-15-concept-map-python-list-structure.md

 I picked one of the most basic Python structures: a list.
 As you can see, the concept map is not really visually appealing and the main bubble is off-center.

-I didn&#8217;t want to introduce more concepts like iteration and use with Python for loops, as it would get beyond core ~5 bubbles.
+I didn't want to introduce more concepts like iteration and use with Python for loops, as it would get beyond core ~5 bubbles.

  [1]: http://files.software-carpentry.org/training-course/2014/06/SCAN00011.jpg